Tennant McVea: Professional

 McVea turned professional in 2010 when he signed to play in Finland for FC Lahti in the Veikkausliiga.
 He made his professional debut on April 17, 2010, in the team's 2010 season opener against FF Jaro.

 McVae returned to the US to play for the now-defunct Norfolk SharX of the Major Indoor Soccer League in the 2011/2012 season.

 Coaching

 In 2011, McVea served as assistant coach of the Northern Ireland Schools Football Association in Belfast before returning to the US.

-McVea then went on to serve as an assistant coach for the Old Dominion Monarchs men's soccer team from 2013 to 2015, including during the team's 2014 Conference USA championship run.
+He was an assistant coach for the Old Dominion Monarchs men's soccer team from 2013 to 2015, including during the team's 2014 Conference USA championship run.
 McVea left to serve as assistant coach to the Elon University men's soccer team for the 2016 season, but returned to ODU in 2017 as associate coach.
-McVea was named head coach of the ODU team in 2023, following the retirement of long-time coach Alan Dawson.
+He was named head coach of the ODU team in 2023, following the retirement of long-time coach Alan Dawson.

 Personal life

 McVea graduated from Loyola in 2009 with a degree in public relations.

-He lives in Virginia Beach, Virginia with his wife and two kids.
+He lives in Virginia Beach, Virginia with his wife and two children.